Curta: Cost

 The Curta Type I was sold for $125 in the later years of production, and the Type II was sold for $175.
 While only 3% of Curtas were returned to the factory for warranty repair, a small, but significant number of buyers returned their Curtas in pieces, having attempted to disassemble them.
 Reassembling the machine was more difficult, requiring intimate knowledge of the orientation of, and installation order for, each part and sub-assembly, plus special guides designed to hold the pieces in place during assembly.
 Many identical-looking parts, each with slightly different dimensions, required test fitting and selection as well as special tools to adjust to design tolerances.

-The machines currently have a high curiosity value and sell for around US$1,000, but can fetch as high as US$1,900 for models in pristine condition with notable serial numbers.
+The machines have a high curiosity value; in 2016 they sold for around US$1,000, but buyers paid as much as US$1,900 for models in pristine condition with notable serial numbers.